-Care needs to be taken when using high levels of masking, particularly when testing at several frequencies, as it can present a risk to the subject (see The Control of Noise at Work Regulations, Health & Safety Executive, 2005).

-In subjects with tinnitus, extra care should be taken when using high levels of masking noise, as this can exacerbate the tinnitus.
-In some cases, it may be appropriate not to perform masking.
+- 548 Care needs to be taken when using high levels of masking, particularly when testing at 549 several frequencies, as it can present a risk to the subject (see The Control of Noise at - 550 Work Regulations, Health & Safety Executive, 2005). - 551 In subjects with tinnitus, extra care should be taken when using high levels of masking 552 noise, as this can exacerbate the tinnitus.
+In some cases, it may be appropriate not to 553 perform masking.

-9. Audiometric descriptors
+954 Audiometric descriptors

-The hearing threshold levels of an individual ear are often described in general terms rather than in terms of the actual numbers at different frequencies on a pure-tone audiogram.
-Recommendations are made below to associate particular descriptors with bands of average hearing impairment.
+- 555 The hearing threshold levels of an individual ear are often described in general terms - rather than in terms of the actual numbers at different frequencies on a pure-tone - audiogram.
+Recommendations are made below to associate particular descriptors with - 558 bands of average hearing impairment.

-Four audiometric descriptors are given.
-These are based on the average of the puretone a-c hearing threshold levels at 250, 500, 1000, 2000 and 4000 Hz.
-Averages do not imply any particular configuration of hearing loss and do not exclude additional terms (e.g. profound high-frequency hearing loss) being used.

-Descriptor Average hearing t hreshold levels (dB HL)

-Mild hearing loss 21-40

-Moderate hearing loss 41-70

-Severe hearing loss 71-95

-Profound hearing loss In excess of 95

-For the purposes of this document, in determining the five-frequency average value of hearing loss, if at any frequency no response is obtained due to the severity of the loss, this reading shall be given a value of 130 dB HL.

-Anomalies may occur in calculating the average hearing loss if an audiometer with insufficient output is used in the measurement of severe and profound hearing loss.
+- 560 tone a-c hearing threshold levels at 250, 500, 1000, 2000 and 4000 Hz.
+Averages do not - imply any particular configuration of hearing loss and do not exclude additional terms - 562 (e.g. profound high-frequency hearing loss) being used. - 563DescriptorAverage hearing threshold levels (dB HL)564Mild hearing loss21-40565Moderate hearing loss41-70566Severe hearing loss71-95 - 567 Profound hearing loss In excess of 95 - 568 For the purposes of this document, in determining the five-frequency average value of - hearing loss, if at any frequency no response is obtained due to the severity of the loss, - 570 this reading shall be given a value of 130 dB HL. - 571 Anomalies may occur in calculating the average hearing loss if an audiometer with - 572 insufficient output is used in the measurement of severe and profound hearing loss. - 573 Note:

-Note:

-While audiometric descriptors may provide a useful summary of an individual's hearing thresholds, they shall not be used as the sole determinant for the provision of hearing support.
-The ability to detect pure tones using earphones in a quiet environment is not in itself a reliable indicator of hearing disability and audiometric descriptors alone shall not be used as the measure of difficulty experienced with communication in background noise, the primary complaint of individuals with hearing loss.
+574 While audiometric descriptors may provide a useful summary of an individual's hearing 575 thresholds, they shall not be used as the sole determinant for the provision of hearing 576 support.
+The ability to detect pure tones using earphones in a quiet environment is not 577 in itself a reliable indicator of hearing disability and audiometric descriptors alone shall 578 not be used as the measure of difficulty experienced with communication in background 579 noise, the primary complaint of individuals with hearing loss.